atbolsh/TransformerHomunculus/full_task_list.md

  Are you near the gold? (for some function of near; choose this).

  Do you want to be in the second or first image?
 Which is preferable? (other versions of this; uses dopamine and language).
+ Is the gold closer to you in the first or second image?

 Requires visualization:
  Where were you in the last step?